Available in paperback and Kindle

 The Role of Religious Belief in the End-of-Life Care of Older Persons (by A. Mark Clarfield, MD,) compassionately shows that we cannot treat older persons near the end of life, and their families, without an understanding of their religious beliefs, and appropriately responding to their needs and concerns in ways that respect those beliefs.

-Medical Glossary (by Ronald M. Caplan, MD).
+Medical Terms and their Meaning: Glossary (by Ronald M. Caplan, MD).
 A highly researched glossary of medical definitions that will help you to understand what you’re reading and navigate the often-confusing world of scientific terminology.
 Includes forward-looking research that gives you a sense of where the advances in medicine are going in the future.

 EDITORS & CONTRIBUTORS